Developer-Students-Club-MAIT/cool_code_snippets/snippets/python/count_frequency.md

-# Counts frequency of unique characters in a string
+# Count frequency of unique characters in a string

 ## Code
 ```python